Collection: Rooibos

 Mint Chocolate Rooibos

 “Really enjoy this tea.
 Mint and chocolate flavours come through really well.
-Perfect for as an afternoon tea when you're in need of something a little sweeter.”
+Perfect as an afternoon tea when you're in need of something a little sweeter.”

 Rooibos Earl Grey Tea